Will 2K

 "Will 2K" is the second single taken from American rapper Will Smith's second studio album, Willennium (1999).
 The single was released on November 8, 1999.
-Sampling instruments and lyrics from the chorus of the Clash's "Rock the Casbah," as well as bits from "Superrappin'" by Grandmaster Flash and the Furious Five, the song was co-written by Smith and produced by Trackmasters.
-The song features vocals from Cedric "K-Ci" Hailey of Jodeci and K-Ci & JoJo.
+Sampling instruments and lyrics from the chorus of the Clash's "Rock the Casbah", as well as bits from "Superappin' #2" by Grandmaster Flash and the Furious Five, the song was co-written by Smith and produced by Trackmasters.
+The song features vocals from K-Ci.
 "Will 2K" peaked at number two in the United Kingdom and pays homage to the new millennium.

 Music video

 The music video for "Will 2K" premiered in September 1999, at a total length of five minutes and two seconds.
-The video features Smith performing the song in a variety of settings, appearing in a series of musical eras and wearing costumes that reflect each epoch.
-DJ Jazzy Jeff, Eve, Tisha Campbell-Martin and then-husband Duane Martin, among others, make cameos in the video.
+The video features Smith in a variety of settings, appearing in a series of musical eras and wearing costumes that reflect each epoch.
+DJ Jazzy Jeff, K-Ci, Eve, Tisha Campbell-Martin and then-husband Duane Martin, among others, make cameos in the video.